 This class is part of the SUNY Broome Community College Early Admissions Off-Campus Program.
 Through the use of a college level textbook as well as authentic realia such as films, songs and poetry, students will develop critical thinking skills in addition to continuing to acquire proficiency in Spanish.
 Students will be expected to do a great amount of writing for this class.

-Students wishing to enroll in this course must have an overall average of 90% in levels I, II, and III.
+Prerequisite: Students wishing to enroll in this course must have an average of 3.6 in levels I, II, and III.
+Conversational

-...0544 CONVERSATIONAL SPANISH, 1⁄2 yr., 1⁄2 cr.
+Spanish, 1⁄2 yr., 1⁄2 cr.